-Early July 2022, the bill regarding the Temporary act transparency turbo liquidation (the 'Act') has been submitted to the lower house of the Dutch Parliament.
+On 15 November 2023, the bill regarding the Temporary act transparency turbo liquidation (the 'Act') comes into effect.

 Due to the Covid-19 pandemic it is the expectation that many entities will be dissolved by way of turbo liquidation.
 The Act introduces the obligation for the management board of a legal entity to file certain documents regarding financial accountability with the Dutch trade register within 14 working days after the deregistration of the legal entity in the trade register.